Bouncers, Doormen and Security Guards: You Are Security!

 4. Restraining a person often involves grappling on the floor or pavement.
 Using a “takedown” technique should only be used in extreme circumstances.
 Security staff, bar management and bar employees should understand the term positional asphyxia and be trained to eliminate those conditions.
 Positional asphyxia, in short, is death that results from when a person’s position (usually on their chest/stomach) restricts their ability to breathe.
 The National Law Enforcement Technology Center published “Positional Asphyxia – Sudden Death” in 1995. https://www.ncjrs.gov/pdffiles/posasph.pdf and the AELE published in a Monthly Law Journal an article, with case law citations, entitled Restraint Ties and Asphyxia, 2009 (http://www.aele.org/law/2009all01/2009-01MLJ101.pdf ).
 These papers also discuss use of choke holds and pepper spray.

-5. Foot chases of customers must be prohibited.
+5. Foot chases of customers within the building or outside the property must be prohibited.

 6. Use of force to prevent re-entry of ejected patrons.
 If you go on YouTube you can find numerous videos of bouncers/door staff having to deal with someone who feels they were wrongfully ejected.
 There are two immediate problems at hand: 1.: the person(s) are intoxicated and have reduced mental resources to full understand what they are doing.
 And 2.: They are standing (as usually is the bouncer) on a public sidewalk and not on the property of the club.
 At times the person is so insistent on returning they begin to threaten the bouncer and even get chest to chest.
 The reasonable action: Do not re-engage someone who is no longer your customer and who is not on your property.
 Call the police and let them handle the drunk.
 Have a written plan.